 This is important to keep in mind when you are cooking.

-You will find other herbs and spices that complement oregano will be what are known as ‘Italian herbs’.
+You will find other herbs and spices that complement oregano, which are known as ‘Italian herbs’.

 When using dried oregano it is best to use it early on in your cooking so that it has a change to share its flavors.

-When using fresh herbs it is usually best to add them at the very end so that the flavor remains intact.
+When using fresh herbs it is usually best to add them at the very end of cooking so that the flavor remains intact.